Table of Contents

 Hence, it’s the user who sits in the driver’s seat; his prior (engagement) actions with all potential post Candidates control the ranking of his timeline(s).

-Note that the algorithm produces the results for a Session and uses an Age Filter (only recent posts are shown).
-In the next Session, the results will be different (Tip: bookmark or save Posts you like and don’t want to “lose”)
+Note that the algorithm produces the results for a single Session and uses an Age Filter (only recent posts are shown).
+In the next Session, the results will be different. leaving often out earlier already seen posts.
+(Tip: bookmark or save Posts you like and don’t want to “lose”)

 The π-platform is a commercial platform that encourages usage as often and for as long as possible (to maximise ad revenue).
 The primary way to do this is to show content that users prefer.
 Hence, by “learning and collecting personal data” and “improving the user experiences” to give users what they like and want.

-So, as a user, you can actively “inform” the algorithm what you want to be included in your timeline(s).
-Just increase your “positive” engagement actions as per the Phoenix scorer, and clean up your feed by taking “negative” actions.
+The good part is that you can actively “train” the algorithm on what you want to show up in your timeline(s).
+For the posts you like, respond with “positive” engagement actions as per the Phoenix scorer.
+And for the posts you don’t want to see in the future, clean up your feed by responding with “negative” actions.

 Some will visit their home timeline regularly, while others may only enter the platform via redirects (shares, website embeds, other social media platforms, email recommendations, etc.).